SnpM/opentdf-mcp/MCP-SERVER.md

 go build -o opentdf-mcp-server ./mcp-server
 ```

-### Environment Variables
+### Environment variables

-Configure the server using these environment variables:
+Configure the server using these environment variables.
+Defaults below reflect the demo setup used in examples:

-- `OPENTDF_PLATFORM_ENDPOINT` - Platform endpoint (default: http://localhost:8080)
+- `OPENTDF_PLATFORM_ENDPOINT` — Platform endpoint (default: `http://localhost:8080`)
-- `OPENTDF_CLIENT_ID` - Client ID for authentication (default: opentdf-sdk)
+- `OPENTDF_CLIENT_ID` — Client ID for authentication (default: `opentdf-sdk`)
-- `OPENTDF_CLIENT_SECRET` - Client secret (default: secret)
+- `OPENTDF_CLIENT_SECRET` — Client secret (default: `secret`)

-The defaults are configured for the demo OpenTDF platform with the demo client credentials that have proper KAS rewrap permissions.
+These values are used throughout the docs and example scripts.
+If you run the platform on a different host or port, update `OPENTDF_PLATFORM_ENDPOINT` accordingly.

 ## MCP Client Configuration